 Led by Rob Mieso, vice president of Student Services, the Outreach staff members draw on their academic and professional training – and life experience – to connect with students and their families.
 In a recognition of outstanding work, the Outreach staff was honored with a 2017 Excellence Award from the League for Innovation in the Community College.

-“Being able to connect to different resources on campus allowed me to be successful,” said Jesus Ruelas, a De Anza graduate and Karl S. Pister Scholarship winner, who’s now an academic adviser in the office.
+“Being able to connect to different resources on campus allowed me to be successful,” said Jesus Ruelas, a De Anza graduate and Karl S. Pister Scholarship winner, who’s now a counselor in the office.
 “I feel connected to the community here, so now I try to fill that same role for others.”

-“A lot of us (on the Outreach staff) are first-generation college students and so, for us, it’s kind of giving back to the community,” added counselor Erick Aragon.
+“A lot of us (on the Outreach staff) are first-generation college students and so, for us, it’s kind of giving back to the community,” added counselor and faculty director Erick Aragon.
 “We’re always in the schools, working with students that may not have a trajectory toward college.”

 During the last academic year, the office held 200 outreach events, serving over 12,000 students in 38 high schools.
 Team members also organized four conferences that brought more than 1,300 high school students to the De Anza College campus, along with the annual New Student and Parent Open House, which attracted more than 3,000 students and parents in the spring.